Resources

 Here’s why.
 There’s a common saying in the home performance industry: “Your worst wall is still better than your best window.”

-Basically, that means that even your worst, most poorly insulated wall is going to do a better job of creating a solid thermal boundary for your house than the most energy-efficient window.
-Windows are purposely designed to allow light and fresh air to enter your home.
-That means they’re a natural path for hot and cool air to enter and escape from your house.
+Basically, that means that even your worst, most poorly-insulated wall is going to do a better job of creating a solid thermal boundary for your house than the most energy-efficient window.

 Cost of thermal curtains: A quick breakdown

-Are thermal drapes worth the investment?
+Are thermal curtains worth the investment?
 Here’s a breakdown of what it could cost to install thermal curtains throughout your home.

 • Thermal curtains